Frequently Asked Questions

 For Principal Investigators (PIs):

-I have already started (or completed) my research project.
+I have already started or completed my research project.
 Can I still apply for IRB review?

 I am not sure if my research needs IRB approval.
 How do I find out?

 Begin by carefully reviewing the information on this website.
 If you still have questions, contact the chair of the IRB to discuss your project.
 Know that if there is any question, the chair will tell you to apply to the IRB.
 This is the most conservative route as it can protect you as a PI by either getting you an exempt status or approval for your research.
+Exempt status cannot be granted by the IRB without review of a complete application.

 I already have IRB approval, but I want to change something about my research.
 What do I do?

 Stop any data collection you may be doing.
 Fill out and submit a "Request to Modify" form available on this website.
-If you receive approval for your changes, you can resume your research incorporating your modifications.
+If you receive approval for your changes, you can resume your research, incorporating your modifications.

 How long does the IRB review take?